taylorjg/Flinq/README.md

 ## Documentation

 Documentation is available at the following GitHub Pages location: http://taylorjg.github.io/Flinq/.
-The documentation was generated from XML documentation comments using [Sandcastle Help File Builder](http://shfb.codeplex.com/ "Sandcastle Help File Builder")
+The documentation was generated from XML documentation comments using [Sandcastle Help File Builder](http://shfb.codeplex.com/ "Sandcastle Help File Builder").

 ## NuGet

-Flinq is available as a NuGet package - see http://www.nuget.org/packages/Flinq/
+Flinq is available as a NuGet package - see http://www.nuget.org/packages/Flinq/.

 ## Releases